AC.L2-3.1.19

 • Finally, SC.L2-3.13.16 requires confidentiality of CUI at rest.

-This practice, AC.L2-3.1.19, also leverages SC.L2-3.13.11, which specifies that the algorithms used must be FIPS-validated, and SC.L2-3.13.10, which specifies that any cryptographic keys in use must be protected.
+This requirement, AC.L2-3.1.19, also leverages SC.L2-3.13.11, which specifies that the algorithms used must be FIPS-validated cryptography, and SC.L2-3.13.10, which specifies that any cryptographic keys in use must be protected.

 Example

-You are in charge of mobile device security.
-You configure all laptops to use the full-disk encryption technology built into the operating system.
-This approach is FIPS-validated and encrypts all files, folders, and volumes.
 Phones and tablets pose a greater technical challenge with their wide range of manufacturers and operating systems.
 You select a proprietary mobile device management (MDM) solution to enforce FIPS-validated encryption on those devices [a,b].

 Potential Assessment Considerations